akhilkarth/portfolio/README.md

 Welcome to my portfolio!
 This project showcases my skills, projects, and passion for web development, designed to provide a professional overview of my experience and background in technology.

 ## 🌐 Live Demo
-You can view the live demo [here](#https://portfolio-akhil-ks-projects.vercel.app/) (update this link with the deployment URL if available).
+You can view the live demo [here](https://portfolio-akhil-ks-projects.vercel.app/).

 ## 📜 About Me